 8.)
 Staten Island

-Now, the ferry itself is also a great way to get up close with the Statue of Liberty without paying the fees for the tourist boats that depart from the Battery Park area of Manhattan.
+Now, the ferry itself is also a great way to get up close to the Statue of Liberty without paying the fees for the tourist boats that depart from the Battery Park area of Manhattan.
 This alone is a great way to see the Statue of Liberty, especially if you’re trying to keep costs down.

 For lunch, head straight to Pier 76 for a tasty bite to eat.
-Home to some of New Yorks most famous, piping hot and delicious Pizzas, you’ll leave stuffed.
+Home to some of New York’s most famous piping hot and delicious pizzas, you’ll leave stuffed.

 9.)
 The Bronx